What Do Structural Metal Fabricator or Fitter Do?

 - Motorcycle Maker

-Are There Job Opportunities for Structural Metal Fabricators and Fitters?
+Job Outlook for Structural Metal Fabricators and Fitters

-In the United States, there were 77,000 jobs for Structural Metal Fabricator or Fitter in 2016.
+In 2016, there was an estimated number of 77,000 jobs in the United States for Structural Metal Fabricator or Fitter.
 There is little to no growth in job opportunities for Structural Metal Fabricator or Fitter.
-The BLS estimates 6,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 6,500 job openings in this field each year.

 The states with the most job growth for Structural Metal Fabricator or Fitter are Texas, Arizona, and Washington.
 Watch out if you plan on working in Vermont, Kansas, or Kentucky.
 These states have the worst job growth for this type of profession.